HavyaRavipati/vue/README.md

 ## Workshop Topic
 VueJS is a progressive JavaScript framework used to develop interactive web interfaces.
 Focus is more on the view part, which is the front end.
-It is very easy to integrate with other projects and libraries.
+It is very easy to integrate with other projects and libraries

 ## Process
 ### Step 1